IVMachiavelli/OSINT_Team_Links/README.md

 # bookmarks.html
 These are ready to be imported directly into your browser, it will not remove any bookmarks you already have.

-# index.html
+# Online
-This is a copy of what is hosted at https://inteltechniques.com/ivmachiavelli
+You can also visit https://inteltechniques.com/ivmachiavelli